polkafoundry/polkadocs/docs/guide/README.md

 | @payable     | Same as @transaction with one addition: user can attach some amount of asset when calling the method.
 If you don't understand what that means, just ignore for now, we'll come back later. |

 ::: warning NOTE
-__@transaction__ and __@payable__ methods are expensive.
+__@transaction__ and __@payable__ methods are resource-intensive.
 Callers must send a transaction in order to invoke this kind of method.
 Transactions require consensus on blockchain network, and thus cost some fees.
 Therefore, never use these decorators if the method does not change state.

 __@pure__ methods are light-weight and should always be used if state access is not required.
 :::